-If you’ve read the meeting Code of Conduct, you’ll recognize that Ento-Allies aren’t just about gender; we are allies for issues of ethnicity, religion, disability, and sexual orientation.
+If you’ve read the meeting Code of Conduct, you’ll recognize that Ento-Allies aren’t just about gender; we are allies for issues of race, ethnicity, religion, disability, and sexual orientation.
 We work on being good allies to everyone, regardless of whether or not we share certain characteristics.

 Because being an Ento-Ally is a position of trust, we aren’t adding new Allies at this time.
 We have access to information that is confidential, so the fewer allies there are, the easier it is to maintain confidentiality.
 That doesn’t mean there aren’t LOTS of things you can do as an unofficial Ento-Ally.